ioccc-src/winner/faq.md

     If you choose to risk violating rules, be sure an explain your reason for doing so in your _remarks.md_ file.

-6. upload your entry to the IOCCC submit server
+6. Upload your entry to the IOCCC submit server

     XXX - instructions TBD - XXX